Personal profile

 Research Interests

-For my PhD thesis, I investigated the use of English linguistic resources on German public service and private adult contemporary radio and the societal and cultural factors shaping this use by journalists.
+My PhD thesis presents the first in-depth investigation of the use of English in German radio production.
+I investigated the use of English linguistic resources on German public service and private adult contemporary radio and the societal and cultural factors shaping this use by journalists.
 I undertook a quantitative and qualitative linguistic analysis of a self-compiled corpus of radio morning shows (60h) and a qualitative analysis of semi-structured interviews with 19 journalists.
 In my interdisciplinary methodological approach, I combined theories of mobility and hybridity in critical sociolinguistics and cultural studies with media studies models describing the influences that shape media content.

 Teaching Interests

-I am experienced in teaching modules in sociolinguistics, contact linguistics, general linguistics, media studies and cultural studies as well as in translation studies and German language modules.
+I am experienced in teaching modules in sociolinguistics, applied linguistics, contact linguistics, general linguistics, media studies and cultural studies as well as in translation studies and German language modules.

 Biography

-I am currently working as a Marie Sklodowska-Curie Fellow at the School of Modern Languages and Applied Linguistics.
-I hold a PhD in English and an MA in Journalism from the University of Galway (previously National University of Ireland Galway), and I am also a Fellow of the Higher Education Academy.
+I currently work as a Research Ireland Pathway Fellow at the School of Modern Languages and Applied Linguistics.
+I hold a PhD in English and an MA in Journalism from the University of Galway.
+I am also a Fellow of the Higher Education Academy and a former Marie Sklodowska-Curie Fellow.

 Expertise related to UN Sustainable Development Goals